Warnakala/blender-studio-tools/shot-builder/README.md

 ## API

-The shot tool has an API between the add-on and the configuration files.
+The shot builder has an API between the add-on and the configuration files.
 This API contains convenience functions and classes to hide complexity and makes sure that the configuration files are easy to maintain.